Top Places To Visit In Nangal: Uncover Hidden Gems And Attractions

 Photo: Nandani Bridglal / Shutterstock / Image For Representation Only

 One of the most well-known tourist attractions in Nangal is the Nangal Wetlands, surrounded by canals, picturesque hills, and the Sutlej River.
 The construction of the Bhakra Dam on the Sutlej River has made this location extremely well-known.
 The 6-kilometre-long Nangal Lake is the perfect place to unwind mentally, physically, and spiritually.
 Winter also brings with it the opportunity to see various stunning birds.
-Observe birds such as bunting, Saras crans, Indian parakeets, and yellow-eyed babblers.
+Observe birds such as bunting, Saras cranes, Indian parakeets, and yellow-eyed babblers.

 Best Time To Visit: October through March